TIMOTHY1498/skibidi-RIZZ/README.md

 # skibidi-RIZZ
-a brainrot ransomware that uses skibidi_ohio.txt key to unlock it
+a brainrot ransomware that uses skibidi_ohio.txt key to unlock it, rizzed in ohio and made in pyhton 10000% 🤬💀😳

 # Credits
 Inspired by someone on yt,